fabric8-analytics/fabric8-analytics-server/README.md

     (bayesian) $ py.test -m offline tests/

-If the Docker container based tests have been run, then this may complain about mismatched locations in compiled files.
+If the Docker container based tests have been run, then this might complain about mismatched locations in compiled files.
 Those can be deleted using:

     (bayesian) $ sudo find -name *.pyc -delete